 The registration fee is $655 per team.

-One week after the field first fills (and the waitlist starts) teams that withdraw from the tournament will be liable for 50% of the base registration fee as a cancellation penalty.
-In addition, regardless of the field status, teams that cancel on or after March 11 will be liable for 10% of the base registration fee; teams that cancel on or after April 1 will be liable for 50% of the base registration fee.
-Those deadlines notwithstanding, every team will have a one-week grace period from the day on which it registers, during which it may cancel with no penalty.
+One week after the field first filled (and the waitlist started)—which has not yet happened in the Traditional Public Schools Division and was January 23, 2019 in the Open Division—teams who withdraw from the tournament will be liable for 50% of the base registration fee as a cancellation penalty.
+In addition, regardless of the field status, teams who cancel on or after March 11 will be liable for 10% of the base registration fee; teams who cancel on or after April 1 will be liable for 50% of the base registration fee.
+Those deadlines notwithstanding, every team will have a one-week grace period from the date of registration, during which cancellation incurs no penalty.